jkoop/language-speed-test/README.md

 # language-speed-test
 compare the speeds of programming languages by computing the answer to https://projecteuler.net/problem=12

+the programs include increment, decrement, divide, square root, comparators, and casting between `int` and `float`

 1. C (0.19s)
 2. Rust (1.58s)